RandomDebugGuy/RandomDebugGuy/README.md

 - ⚡ Fun fact: ...
 -->

-As my name suggests, I am a random debugger/developer.
-I highly enjoy anything and everything related to computers and networking, and that's about it.
+As my name suggests, I am a random debugger/developer who highly enjoys anything and everything related to computers and networking.
+And thats about it!

 <details>
  <summary>